 He is also involved in research on the high ankle sprain diagnosis with his Foot and Ankle Surgical colleagues.
 He uses the innovative ankle arthrogram to diagnose the high ankle sprain and sees many patients with missed diagnosis from around the region.

 Dr Khan is currently involved in the national research looking into the ultrasound findings inflammatory arthritis in SLE.
 This is a debilitating condition involving many parts of the body but also the small joints of the hands.
 The study is to evaluate the extent and nature of inflammatory changes discernable on ultrasound in the small joints of the hands.

-Dr Shah Khan has 25 peer-reviewed journal publications and chapters in 5 musculoskeletal books.
+Dr Shah Khan has over 35 peer-reviewed journal publications and chapters in 5 musculoskeletal books.

 As member of Royal College of Radiologists, Professional Support and Standards Board, Dr Khan has chaired the ‘7 day Acute Radiology Services’ document.

 He is also, board member of the prestigious and venerable ‘British Journal of Hospital Medicine’ and Pan-European journal, ‘Radiological Documents’.
 Both of these reputable and prestigious journals publish peer-review articles that are index linked and have a worldwide audience.

 He has published over 35 articles in peer-reviewed journals and chapters in 5 internationally popular radiology text books, used as reference by radiologists across the world.